kylelix7/jekyll-now/_posts/2019-04-14-Game Theory.md

 tags: Nash Equilibrium, Correlated Equilibrium, Markov Games
 ---

-# Nash Equilibrium vs. Correlated Equilibrium
+## Nash Equilibrium vs. Correlated Equilibrium
 Nash equilibrim always exists in Markov game.
 But it need not to be the optimal equilibrium.

 There are two types of Nash equilibrium - pure strategy and mixed strategy NE.
 In pure strategy NE, each player plays a strategy from which she has no incentive to deviate.
 In a mixed strategy NE, instead of a fixed strategy, the players assign a probability to play each strategy in equilibrium.
 A mixed NE always exist, but pure strategy NE may or may not exist.
+Also, a set of NE need not be a singleton.

+Nash Equilibrium is a vector of independent probability distributions over actions, in which all agents optimize with respect to one another's probabilities.

+A Correlated Equilibrium allows for the possibility of dependencies in the agents' randomizations: a CE is a probability distribution over the join space of actions, in which all agents optimize with respect to one another's probabilities, conditioned on their own.
+(Greenwald 2003)

 In a mixed Nash equilibrium, the player's actions are independent random variables.
 Knowing that a player 1's strategy (action distribution), would NOT give any information to player 2.